lexahl/iis-4b939/content/pages/about.md

       to ensure viability of livelihoods of future generations.

       She is deeply rooted and connected to the land, where she continues her lifelong journey to learn more about the traditional plant foods and medicines in the western boreal forest.
 Incorporating sustainably harvested and sourced botanicals, IIS Inc., unites ancestral traditions with modern wise practices, empowering people to connect to themselves and the natural world.

+      ## Creating a Workforce Readiness Future

+      Proudly supporting Indigenous community career development and training initiatives focusing on jobs of the future that lead to employment and business opportunities across Western Canada.

     styles:
       self:
         height: auto